 Sepsis is defined as the reaction of the human body to a bacterial infection.
-When infected with a bacteria the body’s natural response is to immediately release white blood cells into the bloodstream to counter the infection.
-Additionally the body tissues swell to prevent the infection spreading.
+When infected with bacteria the body’s natural response is to immediately release white blood cells into the bloodstream to counter the infection.
+Additionally, the body tissues swell to prevent the infection spreading.
 This biological process is known as ‘inflammation’.

 If the patient’s immune system is vulnerable or, if the infection is very severe then the infection can quickly spread throughout the entire body.
-In response, the immune system also reacts and in attempting to shut down the infection, causes the inflammation to affect the patient’s entire body also.
+In response, the immune system reacts and in attempting to shut down the infection, causes the inflammation to affect the patient’s entire body also.

 Inflamed tissue is not very helpful to good blood flow and interruption of blood flow can then lead to a drop in blood pressure.
-The drop in blood pressure can cause damage to tissues and organs which are starved of the blood they need to function properly.
+This drop in blood pressure can cause damage to tissues and organs which are starved of the blood they need to function properly.

 Infections can be caught in the community leading to hospital treatment.
 Alternatively, the infection may develop in hospital or it may caused by hospital treatment such as surgery or other types of invasive treatment

-Low blood pressure, rapid heart rate, difficulty breathing, increased temperature, shivering.
+Symptoms include low blood pressure, rapid heart rate, difficulty breathing, increased temperature, shivering.

-The majority of our cases are funded by way of a conditional fee agreement, more commonly known as a no win no fee agreement.
+The majority of our cases are funded by way of a conditional fee agreement, more commonly known as a No Win No Fee agreement.
 This means there is no financial risk to you.

 Fill out this form and one of the team will get back to you: